 What is a CMA’s Job Description?

 CMAs work in accounting, corporate finance and strategy teams in an organization.
 CMAs analyze and parse data from multiple sources to inform performance improvement.
-They not only crunch numbers for internal review and budget analysis, but also contribute to strategic business decisions by providing insights into the financial condition of the company.
+Additionally, they not only crunch numbers for internal review and budget analysis, but also contribute to strategic business decisions by providing insights into the financial condition of the company.

 What Duties are CMAs Qualified to Perform?

 CMA are certified professionals qualified to areas of financial analysis and financial planning such as budgeting and forecasting, internal control, reporting, and professional ethics.
-Tasks performed by CMA can be broadly summarized as follows:
+Hence, the typical United States CMA work experience can be broadly summarized as follows:

 - Identify opportunities for investment management

 - Act as a mentor and supervise lower level accountants

 - Prepare financial statement – income statements, balance sheets, and cash flow statements